sarah-antillia/Image-Segmentation-CDD-CESM-Mammogram/README.md

   Subtracted images of CDD-CESM
 by referencing Radiology-manual-annotations.csv file.

-2 Create 512x512 square mask jpg files corresponding to those "Malignant" image files by using polygons and ellipses data defined in Radiology_hand_drawn_segmentations_v2.csv
+2 Create 512x512 square mask jpg files corresponding to those "Malignant" image files by using circles, ellipses and polygons data defined in Radiology_hand_drawn_segmentations_v2.csv

 3 Create rotated and flipped image and mask files to augment the resized image and mask files.
 </pre>